martonbalazs/a4t/README.md

 invoke -d on the next run and the script will ask you to enter the directory which then will be remembered later.

+If you have a `home/.hrut/hrut.pkl` file, see my repo `hrut` for details, then a4t will factor in that recommendation.

 If you have Gnuplot installed, then plot_a4t gives you a graphical feedback on how the quantity of this task evolved in time.